ricsf2000/Chess-predictor-model/README.md

 ## Setup Instructions

 1. **Chess Dataset**:
-   - The dataset will be available as a .zip file called lichess_processed_1000000_games_first_15_moves.pkl.zip
+   - The dataset will be available as a .zip file called data.zip

 3. **Verify Dataset Integrity**:
    - Verify that the processed dataset matches our reference hash: